corda/corda-settler/README.md

   that worked easily!
 Feel free to replace it with your own provider.
 The exchange rate oracle for this project is really just a stub so we can handle token novation.
+* SWIFT tests require a correct API key to be provided (look for `EMAIL IVAN/ROGER FOR API KEY` in the codebase).
+* SWIFT tests expect a file `swiftKey.pem` with a private key on the classpath.

 ## TODO